 Fallout 5 new engine

-According to Bethesda, this new engine is being used to develop Starfield and the Elder Scrolls 6.
-According to GamesRadar, the engine reportedly has the same name, but it will bring new renders, lighting, animations (hallelujah), landscape system and photogrammetry.
+According to Bethesda, this new engine, simply called Creation Engine 2, is being used to develop Starfield and the Elder Scrolls 6.
+According to GamesRadar (opens in new tab), the new engine brings new renders, lighting, animations (hallelujah), landscape system and photogrammetry.

-Todd Howard spoke about the engine after the announcement of the Microsoft merger, saying "it's led to our largest engine overhaul since Oblivion, with all new technologies powering our first new IP in 25 years, Starfield, as well as The Elder Scrolls 6."
+Todd Howard spoke about the engine after the announcement of the Microsoft merger in 2021, saying "it's led to our largest engine overhaul since Oblivion, with all new technologies powering our first new IP in 25 years, Starfield, as well as The Elder Scrolls 6".